Suizzle/movement-cli-docs/use-cli/use-movement-cli.md

 ## CLI information

-Run the `aptos info` command to get the CLI information for debugging purposes.
-See an example output of the `aptos info` command:
+Run the `movement info` command to get the CLI information for debugging purposes.
+See an example output of the `movement info` command:

 ```bash
 {